 CUC's base rates are designed to recover and earn a return on all non-fuel and regulatory costs and include per kilowatt-hour ("kWh") electricity charges and fixed facilities charges.
 Fuel cost charges and licence and regulatory fees are billed as separate line items.
 Base rates are subject to an annual review and adjustment each June through the rate cap and adjustment mechanism ("RCAM").
-In March 2012 the Company requested that the ERA verify its calculations that the RCAM yielded a rate adjustment for June 2012 of 0.7% as a result of the 2011 RORB and the slight increase in the applicable United States and Cayman Islands consumer price indices, adjusted to exclude food and fuel, for calendar year 2011.
-All fuel and lubricating oil costs are passed through to customers without mark up as a per kWh charge.
+The ERA reviewed and approved a rate increase for June 2012 of 0.7% as a result of the 2011 RORB and the slight increase in the applicable United States and Cayman Islands consumer price indices, adjusted to exclude food and fuel, for calendar year 2011.
+All fuel and lubricating oil costs are passed through to customers without markup as a per kWh charge.

-For regulatory purposes fixed assets comprise the completed Property, Plant and Equipment ("PP&E") and intangible assets acquired or constructed by the Company as reported in the Company's financial statements (see Note 2) The original book value of these fixed assets include an Allowance for Funds Used During Construction ("AFUDC") (Note 8) and an allowance for General Expenses Capitalised ("GEC") (Note 8).
+For regulatory purposes fixed assets comprise the completed Property, Plant and Equipment ("PP&E") and intangible assets acquired or constructed by the Company as reported in the Company's consolidated financial statements.
+The original book value of these fixed assets include an Allowance for Funds Used During Construction ("AFUDC") (Note 8) and an allowance for General Expenses Capitalised ("GEC") (Note 8).
 GEC is calculated as a percentage of up to 10% of Non-Fuel Operating Expenses, varying annually depending on the level of capital activity.